 [singlepic id=58 w=320 h=240 float=left]Italian Americans and those of Italian origin around the world have a unique and rich heritage.
-Now several generations past their immigrating ancestors, more and more Italian Americans are wishing to know more about their ancestors’ lives and the families they left behind.
+Now several generations past their immigrating ancestors, more and more Italian descendants are wishing to know more about their ancestors’ lives and the families they left behind.
 Amongst this group are many who are seeking to reclaim the Italian citizenship of their ancestors.
 As a researcher in Italian genealogy, I’ve found great satisfaction in reuniting Italian descendants with the heritage and culture of their ancestors.
-Italians and their descendants have played an integral part in all aspects of life here in the United States.
+They have played an integral part in all aspects of life here in the United States.

 What do you need to begin?

-- Research Report — Working with Record Loss
+- Research Report — Example 1

-- Research Report — Moyer
+- Research Report — Example 2 — Working with Record Loss

 - Analysis of 18th Century Document and Research Plan

-- Looking for a Birth Record for Dual Citizenship
+- Research Report - Example 3 — Looking for a Birth Record for Dual Citizenship

 - Research Report — Example 4 — Working with Changing Jurisdictions